isaacSennerholt/sudelity/README.md

 These questions won’t always yield simple answers.
 But they will orient you — inwardly and outwardly — toward more stable forms of ethical presence.

-This isn’t the end of the manifesto, but the start of ongoing practice.
+This isn’t the end of the manifesto, but the beginning of ongoing practice.

-Sudelism remains open — a living language for what so many already feel but cannot yet name.
-If this resonates with you — if you seek an ethic that respects both your needs and the spaces you inhabit — contribute to its evolution.
-Refine it.
-Challenge it.
-Extend it.
+Sudelism remains open — a living language for what so many already feel but have not yet named.
+If this resonates with you — if you seek an ethic that respects both your needs and the shared spaces you inhabit — you’re invited to walk with it.
+Not to dismantle what grounds you, but to deepen how it’s lived.

+Not to dismantle what grounds you, but to deepen how it is lived.

+Contribute to its evolution with care.
+Refine it where it falters.
+Challenge it where it wavers.
+Extend it only when the extension brings greater balance.

 Sudelism begins wherever someone learns to see more clearly.